DrakeSeifert/RateCatz-Android-Application/README.md

 Initially created for CS492: Mobile Software Development, Rate Catz contains the following:

 1. Multiple activities
-2. At least one implicit intent to launch an external app
+2. An implicit intent to launch an external app
 3. HTTPS requests to a third-party API
 4. Activity lifecycle methods to ensure clarity and flow
 5. Ability to store favorite cats in a database using SQLite